antoniofagardo/bookworm-light/exampleSite/content/blog/post-4.md

 - RaspberryPi

 ---

-## Setting up the Raspbian image
+## Setting up Raspbian Lite 64 bit on a SD Card using Raspberry Pi Imager

-To avoid any compatibility issues, we are going to install the 64-BIT version of Raspbian so most of ARM64 binaries can be used

-1. Download and install [Raspberry Pi Imager](https://www.raspberrypi.com/software/) (v1.7.3 at the time of writing)
+Raspberry Pi Imager is a simple and easy to use application that allows you to install various operating systems on your SD card, including Raspbian Lite 64 bit.
+In this tutorial, we will go through the step-by-step process of setting up Raspbian Lite 64 bit on a SD card using Raspberry Pi Imager.

+### Step 1: Download Raspberry Pi Imager
+The first step is to download Raspberry Pi Imager.
+You can download the latest version of Raspberry Pi Imager from the official Raspberry Pi website [here](https://www.raspberrypi.com/software/).
+Once the download is complete, install the application on your computer.

+### Step 2: Insert SD Card
+Insert your SD card into the SD card slot on your computer or into an SD card reader.
+Make sure that the SD card is empty and has enough space to accommodate the Raspbian Lite 64 bit image.

-2. Open Raspberry Pi Imager
+### Step 3: Open Raspberry Pi Imager
-3. Select the operating system `RASPBERRY PI OS LITE (64-BIT)`
-4. Select the storage used (USB or SD card)
-5. Click the `config` icon to access the advanced options
+Open Raspberry Pi Imager and select the "CHOOSE OS" option.
+A list of operating systems will appear, select "Raspbian Lite".
+Next, select the SD card that you wish to install Raspbian Lite on.

+To add custom settings, select the options icon.
+A new window with custom settings will appear:

-* Enable hostname and add a name (`codepi` in our case)
+* Enable hostname and add a name (`codepi` in our example)
 * Enable SSH and use password authentication
 * Enable username and password (`codepi`, ****)
 * Enable wireless LAN and fill in information about SSID and password for your network
-* Enable local settings (`America/Los_angeles` in our case)
+* Enable local settings (`America/Los_angeles` in our example)
-* Click the save button

-1. Click the `WRITE` button and let the process finish
-2. Plug the SD card or USB stick into the pi ad let it boot.
-It may take \~1-2 min as multiple reboots are required during the first setup

-## Installing Code Server

-TIP: if you dont know the IP address of your raspberrry pi, open a terminal and try to ping it by using its hostname
+* Select save to close the custom options window

+### Step 4: Write Image to SD Card
+Click on the "WRITE" button to start the image writing process.
+This process may take a few minutes to complete, depending on the size of the image and the speed of your SD card.
+Once the image has been written, you will be notified that the process is complete.

+### Step 5: First Raspberry Pi boot
+Once the image has been written to the SD card, it's time to insert the SD card into your Raspberry Pi and power it on.
+If you don't have a monitor hooked up, it may take ~1-2 minutes before the first setup finished and the raspberry pi becomes available over the network

+### Step 6: Find The IP Address Of Your Raspberry Pi
+Open the terminal on your Raspberry Pi and type the following command:

 ```bash
 ping codepi.local
 ```

-If the raspberry pi is online, you will see in the terminal its IP address
+Once completed, if the raspberry pi is online you should have a similar output to:

 ```bash
 PING codepi.local (192.168.0.106): 56 data bytes